canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 The GC will:

-- publish guidance for departments and agencies to release code developed interaly as OSS;
+- publish guidance for departments and agencies to release code developed internally as OSS;
 - use OSS in our projects and contribute back to the open source community;
 - publish as OSS all source code created or modified, whether developed in-house by government staff or through negotiated contracts, starting immediately;
 - be an active contributor to OSS projects that it or its clients utilize;